GabLeRoux/gableroux.com/_posts/2016-11-21-version-control.md

 ## Version control?

 YES!
 You want to time travel in your code and into other people's code!
 Git is a **collaboration tool**, it's about **being able to work with people** but it's also great for working alone!
-Did you know **github currently has more than 2.7M repositories** publicly available?
+Did you know **Github currently has more than 2.7M repositories** publicly available?
 Please, don't reinvent the wheel!

 ## Learn git